erwa/notes/latex.md

 ### Matrix with right hand side / vertical line in middle

 ```
+% need to use array environment rather than bmatrix
+% the | describes the vertical line
 \left[
 \begin{array}{cccc|c}
     1 & 0 & 3 & -1 & 0 \\